 Valérie Reinhold-Hagoort combines education, experience and expertise in finance and art.
 She holds master’s degrees in management (HEC Paris, France) and art history (Paris XI, France), and a bachelor degree in the market for modern and contemporary art (Christie’s).
 She started her career as an auditor at KPMG Zürich and moved on to different roles including business development and investor relations for various companies.
 In 2011, she started her art consulting practice, combining her 10-year experience in the financial industry with her knowledge and passion for art to support collectors, institutions and artists.
 As Business Development Director for the Summit, she is charge of partnerships and involved in the internal organisation.

 Claire Wardle has a degree in French with History of Art subsidiary from the University of Bristol (UK) which included a year abroad studying at Grenoble.
 As an international events and communications specialist, Claire started her career in London working in PR and advertising.
 In addition to experience gained in the French Alps and Sydney, the majority of her marketing and events career has been spent working in Geneva for leading Swiss Private banks on family office and arts related projects as well as for international sports federations.
-As Communications Director for the Verbier Art Summit, Claire is directly involved in the event operations and overall communications strategy, working closely alongside Anneliek and the team.
+As 2020 Event Manager for the Verbier Art Summit, Claire is directly involved in the event operations and overall communications strategy, working closely alongside Anneliek and the team.

 Alison Pasquariello graduated from Boston University with a Bachelor’s in Philosophy and Mathematics in 2015, and from the University of Amsterdam with a Master’s in Logic in 2017.
 Alison published her interdisciplinary master’s thesis through the Institute of Logic, Language, and Computation on interactions between culture and cognition, with a focus on time.
 She joined the Verbier Art Summit team in November 2017 to assist in event management and travel logistics for the 2018 Verbier Art Summit.
 Alison is now the Project Manager at the Verbier Art Summit, ensuring the Summit event and book publication run smoothly and efficiently.